richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 The characteristics I will argue that are essential to the 10x programmers are the habits that specifically maximize utilization of a programmer's physical time to create product features.

-## Objective high-output qualities of 10x Programmers
+## High-output habits of 10x Programmers

 To show my induction of my conclusion, I will make the argument that creating meaningful and appropriately architected product features has objective requirements: